 Being HIPAA compliant can have even more benefits for legal call centers, including:

-- Improved Response Times
+Improved Response Times

-- Increased Efficiency
+Increased

-- Increased Customer Satisfaction
+Customer Satisfaction

 HIPAA compliance helps call centers like LCC stand out from the competition.
 Our partners and their potential clients can rest assured that their information is being handled appropriately and securely.
 At Legal Conversion Center, being HIPAA compliant means that our team:

-- Ensures the confidentiality and integrity of protected information
+Ensures the confidentiality and integrity of protected information

-- Safeguards against potential threats to security
+Safeguards against potential threats to security

-- Protects against impermissible disclosure or use
+Protects against impermissible disclosure or use

 Even if your law firm doesn’t routinely need access to HIPAA-protected information, it is best to work with a legal intake service that is HIPAA compliant.
 In that way, you know that any online or digital information is protected per HIPAA guidelines.
+Medical compliance is incredibly important as there are strict penalties for HIPAA violations.
+Most HIPAA violations occur in healthcare settings, but it is worth noting that any company who requests HIPAA-protected information can suffer consequences for the following violations:

-- Not destroying outdated or incorrect medical information
+Not destroying outdated or incorrect medical information

-- Not releasing requested patient information quickly
+Not releasing requested patient information quickly

-- Inappropriate disclosure of patient information
+Inappropriate disclosure of patient information

-- Malicious outside access to patient data (hacking, etc.)
+Malicious outside access to patient data (hacking, etc.)

-- Misplaced or inappropriately kept physical documents
+Misplaced or inappropriately kept physical documents

 The best way to prevent HIPAA violations is to ensure that your business is HIPAA compliant, and your staff members are properly trained.
 At Legal Conversion Center, we provide our staff with federal HIPAA training and certification.
 This is part of our commitment to quality and integrity.